Truncation errors and modified equations for the lattice Boltzmann method via the corresponding Finite Difference schemes: Introduction

-To our understanding, the highest price to pay for this highly efficient implementation of the method is the lack of pure theoretical understanding on why the overall procedure works well at approximating the solution of the target macroscopic equations.
-This is essentially due to the fact that -- the standpoint of the \lbm schemes being kinetic -- the number of discrete velocities is larger than the number of target equations.
+To our understanding, the highest price to pay for this highly efficient implementation of the method is the lack of pure theoretical understanding on why the overall procedure works well at approximating the solution of the target PDEs.
+This is essentially due to the fact that -- the standpoint of the \lbm schemes being kinetic \cite{simonis2020relaxation} -- the number of discrete velocities is larger than the number of macroscopic equations.
 Therefore, the formal analyses for \lbm schemes available in the literature try to bridge the gap between a kinetic and a macroscopic point of view relying essentially on the quasi-equilibrium of the non-conserved variables.
-In particular, as far as the consistency with the macroscopic equations is concerned in the limit of small discretization parameters, two main approaches are at our disposal.
+In particular, as far as the consistency with the macroscopic equations and the modified equations are concerned in the limit of small discretization parameters, two main approaches are at our disposal.
 The first one is based on the Chapman-Enskog expansion \cite{chapman1990mathematical, huang1987} from statistical mechanics, shaped to the context of \lbm schemes, see for example \cite{chen1998lattice, qian2000higher, lallemand2000theory}.
 The second approach features the so-called equivalent equations introduced by Dubois \cite{dubois2008equivalent,dubois2019nonlinear}, consisting in performing a Taylor expansion of the scheme both for the conserved and non-conserved moments and progressively re-inject the developments order-by-order.
 This approach has proved to yield information in accordance with the numerical simulations, see \cite{dubois2009towards, dubois2011quartic, bellotti2021high}.
-Despite their proved empirical reliability and the fact that they yield the same results at the dominant orders (see \cite{dubois2019hal} for instance) these two strategies are both formal: the Chapman-Enskog expansion relies on a multi-scale development with no clear mathematical foundation whereas the method of the equivalent equations writes the expansions also on the non-conserved variables, for which no equation under the form of a PDE is known.
+Despite their proved empirical reliability and the fact that they yield the same results at the dominant orders (see \cite{dubois2019hal} for instance) these two strategies are both formal, especially for the computation of the truncation errors.
+Indeed, the Chapman-Enskog expansion relies on the introduction of two time variables with different scalings which are not present in the discrete \lbm scheme.
+Moreover, in this approach and in the method of the equivalent equations, the values of the non-conserved variables are assumed to stem from the point-wise discretization of smooth functions, whose existence and smoothness cannot be guaranteed because they are absent from the target PDEs.
 Other approaches known in the literature are the asymptotic analysis under parabolic scaling deployed in \cite{junk2003rigorous, junk2005asymptotic, junk2009convergence} as well as the Maxwell iteration method \cite{yong2016theory, zhao2017maxwell}, which shares strong bonds with the equivalent equations method presented before.
 The previous list of formal analysis techniques does not aim at being exhaustive (the interested reader can refer to \cite{kruger2017lattice}) and one should be aware that, despite efforts in this direction \cite{caiazzo2009comparison}, there is no consensus on which is the right method to use \cite{kruger2017lattice}.